ialsaud/VNA-sec521/readme.md

 * rename the newly copied folder into `version-number-attack`

 ## Running the simulation
 * open the rpl attack framework program, from the icon in desktop.
-Icon such as follow:
+Icon with name `RPL Attacks Framework`

 * type `cooja version-number-attack`